wagtail/wagtail/docs/topics/images.md

 When including SVG images in templates via the `image` tag, they will be rendered as html `img` elements.
 In this case, `script` elements in SVGs will not be executed, mitigating XSS attacks.

 If a user navigates directly to the URL of the SVG file embedded scripts may be executed, depending on server/storage configuration.
-This can be mitigated by setting appropriate Content-Security-Policy and Content-Disposition headers, and serving media from a different domain to the Wagtail site.
+This can be mitigated by setting appropriate Content-Security-Policy or Content-Disposition headers for SVG responses:

+- setting `Content-Security-Policy: default-src 'none'` will prevent scripts from being loaded or executed (as well as other resources - a more relaxed policy of `script-src 'none'` may also be suitable); and
+- setting `Content-Disposition: attachment` will cause the file to be downloaded rather than being immediately rendered in the browser, meaning scripts will not be executed (note: this will not prevent scripts from running if a user downloads and subsequently opens the SVG file in their browser).

+The steps required to set headers for specific responses will vary, depending on how your Wagtail application is deployed.